 Bournemouth University, Lansdowne Campus

 September: 1 year full-time.
-January: 16 months full-time; 2 years with optional 30-week work placement, 2 years part-time
+January: 16 months full-time; 2 years with optional 30-week work placement

 The Association to Advance Collegiate Schools of Business (AACSB)